vivianvnl/tic-tac-toe/README.md

 goal: as little global code as possible

-associate grid index with event targets to determine win
+--associate grid index with event targets to determine win